Appdynamics/appd-user-monitor/README.md

 ## Configuration Note

-One value you will need to set in the `monitor.xml` is the TierId.
-To find this, open the dashboard for the tier and review the URL.
-The TierId appears as the component value in the URL.
+One value you will need to set in the `monitor.xml` is the componentId.
+To find this, open the dashboard for the component and review the URL.
+The componentId appears as the component value in the URL.

 ![](https://docs.appdynamics.com/download/attachments/45488252/componentid.jpg?version=1&modificationDate=1589926629000&api=v2)